9. Ontario Student Record (OSR)

 - Prior Learning Assessment and Recognition (PLAR) Challenge for Credit: Cumulative Tracking Record

 - Additional information identified as being conducive to the improvement of the instruction of the student.

 Personal information in the OSR is maintained for at least one year after use.
 Report cards and documentation files are maintained for five years after use.
 The OSR folder containing the OST and the Office Index Card will be maintained for fifty-five years after a student retires.

 Students and their parents or guardians (if the student is under age 18) may examine the contents of the OSR.
 Access to the OSR is also granted to the educational personnel from the Ministry of Education.

-The OSR is an ongoing record and may be transferred from the Virtual High School if the student transfers to another school.
-Transfer of all of the original material in the OSR occurs by Priority Post when the Virtual High School receives written request from the receiving school.
+The OSR is an ongoing record and may be transferred from Virtual High School if the student transfers to another Ontario school.
+Transfer of all original material in the OSR occurs by Priority Post when Virtual High School receives written request from the receiving school and written consent to the transfer from the student (or parent or guardian if the student is under age 18).
 If a student transfers outside Ontario, then only a copy of the OSR is transferred.
-When a student retires, the Virtual High School may give the parents a copy of the OSR, if so requested.
+When a student retires, Virtual High School may give the parents a copy of the OSR, if requested.